Gilles Chiasson

 Gilles Chiasson (born November 1, 1966) is an American producer, director, composer, writer and actor.
-While he first came to prominence as an actor, particularly in the original cast of the Tony Award and Pulitzer Prize winning RENT, Chiasson went on to work in film and television development and now focuses on theater administration and operations.
+While he first came to prominence as an actor, particularly in the original cast of the Tony Award and Pulitzer Prize winning RENT, Chiasson went on to work in film and television development, then theater administration and operations, and now works in education.
 He currently lives in Los Angeles, California, with his wife Sherri Parker Lee and their two sons.
+He works in the administration of the Santa Monica-Malibu School District.

 Early life

 Chiasson was born in Muskegon, Michigan.
-His parents are Dr. Tony Chiasson, a retired anesthesiologist, and Claire Chiasson, the founder and headmistress of Michigan Dunes Montessori.
+His parents are Dr. Tony Chiasson, a retired anesthesiologist, and Claire Chiasson, the founder and former headmistress of Michigan Dunes Montessori.
 Both are French Canadian.
 He is the youngest of five children.
 He attended Mona Shores Public Schools.
-He received a Bachelor of Fine Arts from The School of Music at the University of Michigan.
+He received a Bachelor of Fine Arts (with High Distinction) from The School of Music at the University of Michigan.

 Career

 Theatre

 Soon after earning his BFA, Chiasson landed the role of the young idealist Marius in the National Tour of Les Misérables (musical).
 He followed this by portraying Jinx in the National Tour of Forever Plaid.
-However, Chiasson may be best known as an original cast member of Jonathan Larson’s RENT.
+However, Chiasson may be best known as an original cast member of Jonathan Larson's RENT.